 The Xbox 360 does support certain original Xbox games through software emulation â€” more than 450 titles, almost half the console's library â€” although backward compatibility can be spotty, depending on the game in question.

 Sony's PlayStation 4 is in the same situation as the next Xbox â€” it won't natively support PlayStation 3 games, because the upcoming system's AMD-made "Jaguar" x86 processor is too different from the PS3's Cell processor.
 Sony hopes to make back catalog games available on the PS4 through streaming and emulation.

-The way they talked about the Kinect during the show, it sounds like it is part of the connectivity, for communication between the xbox and you, whether it is voice/gesture or using the controller.What's the deal with that???
+The way they talked about the Kinect during the show, it sounds like it is part of the connectivity, for communication between the xbox and you, whether it is voice/gesture or using the controller.I'm looking forward to the E3 announcements, hopefully they have some date / price info to share then.What's the deal with that???

 The only thing they said on date was "Later this year".
 As Nodle says, I'm guessing Novemberish, but I'd love to be wrong and have it a little earlier.
 I really liked the look of the TV capabilities, wish they'd said more about how that will work.
 Looking at Xbox.com it would seem just by having the cable box connected to the XBOX (HDMI input) and the Xbox to the TV (HDMI out).
 Great for most, since it will switch inputs, give you a guide and all the fun they showed, but here's hoping it works just as well over LAN using my Media CenterDid they mention a release date?
 Christmas time???